ringmaster/coffeequest/specifications/quest-editor-spec.md

 ### Coverage Analysis

 The editor can reveal gaps in step coverage — combinations of location + tags that have no matching step, or that match multiple steps ambiguously.

+### State Simulation

+A side panel lets you "play through" quest paths, tracking tag mutations and showing which steps become reachable.
+This changes authoring from write-then-test to interactive exploration of quest logic.

 ### Validation